-- 4. Click the Close button on the Show Table dialog box. - 5.
-Click the Home tab and then the View icon at the left end of the Ribbon and then choose SQL View from the drop-down menu that appears.
+- Click the Close button on the Show Table dialog box. - Click the Home tab and then pull down the View menu at the left end of the Ribbon and choose SQL View from the menu.

 As in the previous example, Access has "helped" you by putting SELECT FROM POWER in the SQL editor.
 This time you don't want the help.